christophaigner/christophaigner.github.io/pages/quotes.md

 **Remember:** You don't control what's happening to you.
 The only thing you do control is how you respond.

+> "Better to trip with the feet than with the tongue."
+>
+> *— Zeno*

+You can always get up after you fall, but remember, what has been said can never be unsaid.
+Especially cruel and hurtful things.

+### Self-sufficiency
 > "At a party given by a billionaire on Shelter Island, the late Kurt Vonnegut informs his pal, the author Joseph Heller, that their host, a hedge fund manager, had made more money in a single day than Heller had earned from his wildly popular novel Catch 22 over its whole history.
 > "Heller responded, 'Yes, but I have something he will never have ...
 Enough.'"
 >